vishugrade7/Codbbit-Dev/README.md

-# Firebase Studio
+# New Firebase Studio Project

-This is a NextJS starter in Firebase Studio.
+This is a new Next.js project created in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+To get started, edit `src/app/page.tsx` and see your changes instantly.